-A cracked tooth merits an emergency visit to your, our board-certified cosmetic and general dentists at Advanced Dentistry in Sugar Land, Texas.
+A cracked tooth merits an emergency visit to you at Advanced Dentistry in Sugar Land, Texas.

 You may be tempted to ignore a cracked tooth, especially if you’re not experiencing pain.
 This is a serious mistake.
 Bypassing proper treatment can allow complications to develop that can seriously compromise your oral health.
 Here’s why you don’t want to skip or put off treatment for a cracked tooth.